EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 * IONOS: multiple locations in Europe, one location in USA, fixed server configurations, minute billing, immediate provisioning and ceasing.
-The OS installer does not allow any customizig in the storage layout, so it's not convenient for long-term blockhain nodes.
+The OS installer does not allow any customizing in the storage layout, so it's not convenient for long-term blockhain nodes.
 Also some network stability issues have been known in the past.